vadimsj/redland-renovations/README.md

 - [W3C HTML Validator](https://validator.w3.org/) - was used to check for errors in the HTML code.

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - was used to check for errors in the CSS code.

+- [Wave.webaim](https://wave.webaim.org/) - Was used during the testing accessibilty of the website.

 - [ui.dev/amiresponsive](https://ui.dev/amiresponsive) - was used to generate website preview thumbnail.